Avalon Lewis: Local racing

-She moved on from this after purchasing a second hand dirty Suzuki RG150 for NZ$800 to compete in the New Zealand national 150 street stock class coming first in the Taupo Road Race Spectacular.
+Lewis moved on from this after purchasing a second hand dirty Suzuki RG150 for NZ$800 to compete in the New Zealand national 150 street stock class coming first in the Taupo Road Race Spectacular.
 In 2007 she was first in the RD 1 NZ championships streetstock class, first Victoria Motorcycle Club winter series streetstock class, first Victoria motorcycle club winter series junior class, second Taupo Road Race spectacular on a 125GP, third Rd 2 NZ championships streetstock class, fifth Australian Road Race Development Association series.
 She also was awarded Most outstanding rider of the meeting award 2007 Rd 1 NZ championships, Best Newcomer South Island Sportz Fotoz Junior Cup, Auckland Motorcycle Club most promising newcomer, and Victoria motorcycle club rookie of the year.

 Lewis continued racing in the 125GP class in 2008 coming first Pacific Motorcycle club summer series 125gp, first Brother Taupo Road Race spectacular 125gp, second Auckland motorcycle club series 125gp, and second Rd 5 Australian motorcycle development association Phillip Island 125gp.
 She was nominated as the Nominated Most Promising Newcomer at Motorcycling New Zealand awards dinner.
 Her successes continued in 2009 coming first New Zealand Grand Prix 125gp, first Rd 3 Castrol Power 1 N.Z.
 Superbike Championships 125gp, second Rd 1 Castrol Power 1 N.Z.
 Superbike Championships 125gp, second Rd 4 Castrol Power 1 N.Z.
 Superbike Championships 125gp, second Victoria Motorcycle Club Actrix Winter series 125gp, second New Zealand Formula 5 Grand Prix Taupo F5 buckets, fourth overall Castrol Power 1 NZ superbike championships 125gp.
 She had been in second place overall but crashed, breaking her leg, at Pukekohe.
 She had also set a new lap record at Mansfield Raceway, Fielding for a 125GP with a 1-minute 13.6 lap.

 Lewis was invited to race on a Suzuki RGB500 in the Mike Pero Southern Classic at Timaru.
 Following this in 2019, she competed in the New Zealand Supersport 600 series, winning the championship on a MTF Finance sponsored Kawasaki Ninja ZX-6R it and becoming the first female to do so.
 Following this, she was invited to join the Gold Coast-based Cube Racing team and race in Australia.
 She competed again in the 2020 New Zealand Supersport 600 series finishing third overall.

-In 2021, she was invited to race a Subaru in the Otago Rally.
+In 2021, Lewis was invited to race a Subaru in the Otago Rally.